AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

 janedoe@secacct-practice-lab:~$
 ```

 You're in!
 Your account has been created and you are now logged in to the system.
 You scroll up a bunch to read some of what you missed.
 Several things stand out to you.
-The first chunk of output is the system's welcome message.
-It begins with a literal "Welcome!"
+The first chunk of output is the system's log-on message.
+It begins with a literal "Welcome" message:

 ```
 Welcome to Ubuntu 16.04.5 LTS (GNU/Linux 4.4.0-133-generic x86_64)